awsdocs/aws-doc-sdk-examples/javav2/example_code/stepfunctions/Readme.md

 ## Code examples

-The credential provider used in all code examples is ProfileCredentialsProvider.
+The credential provider used in all code examples is the default credentials provider.
 For more information, see [Using credentials](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html).

 ### Get started